aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/change-the-absolute-path-of-external-link-data-source-file/_index.md

 ## **Change the Absolute Path of External Link Data Source File**
 The following sample code loads the [sample excel file](5472589.xlsx) which contains an external link.
 It first prints the external link data source which prints the remote path.
 Then it removes the remote path and prints again, this time, it prints external link data source with the local path.
 Then it changes the [Workbook.AbsolutePath](https://apireference.aspose.com/java/cells/com.aspose.cells/workbook#AbsolutePath) property to a local and remote path and prints the external link data source again and changes are reflected in the console output.
 ## **Sample Code**
-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-ChangeAbsolutePathofExternalLink-ChangeAbsolutePathofExternalLink.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-ChangeAbsolutePathofExternalLink-ChangeAbsolutePathofExternalLink.java" >}}
 ## **Console Output**
 Here is the console or debug output after the execution of the above sample code with the [sample excel file](5472589.xlsx).